EpicOrange/riichi_advanced/README.md

 ## Changelog

+- __10 Feb 2026__: v1.3.3:
+  + Added a 白 variant of the white dragon, used in Galaxy Mahjong (thanks Sophie)
+  + Added an 'abort pass' button to American Mahjong (thanks Sophie)
+  + Added an experimental .majs to .json translator at /majstest
+  + Added documentation for how mods work: `documentation/mods.md`
+  + Added instructions for running Riichi Advanced on Windows (thanks Sophie)
+  + Added methods for running Riichi Advanced as a Nix flake on Docker (thanks Will)
+  + Added numerous Cards for American Mah-jongg (thanks Sophie)
+  + Fixed 20 copies of the same message playing when calculating scores in Malaysian
+  + Fixed a crash bug involving the joker solver
+  + Fixed all sequences yaku not being awarded sometimes (thanks Sophie)
+  + Fixed auto-discard button not working in Riichi (thanks Sophie)
+  + Fixed auto-flower button not working in Kansai (thanks Sophie)
+  + Fixed flowers not being scored correctly in MCR (thanks Sophie)
+  + Fixed fly jokers not being replaceable in Malaysian (thanks Sophie)
+  + Fixed many American tests (thanks Sophie)
+  + Fixed many bugs with winning hands in American (thanks Sophie)
+  + Fixed many chinese localizations (thanks Sophie)
+  + Fixed rules text for Sanshoku Doujun showing a Doukou hand as an example
+  + Fixed some documentation errors about `any_discard`
+  + Fixed some sources of HKOS/Classical crashes (thanks Sophie)
+  + Fixed the white text on white (thanks Sophie)
+  + Fixed tile sides visually flickering in some browsers (thanks Will)
+  + Fixed documentation for tile sprites (thanks Sophie)
 - __8 Apr 2025__: v1.3.2:
   + Added `~t`, and `~T` sigils in MahjongScript for specifying lists of tiles
   + Added 5th tile tenpai mod to riichi